KxSystems/docs/docs/cloud/aws/index.md

 #### Re-read from cache

-The MB/sec that can be re-read when the data is already held by the kernel buffer cache (or file-system cache, if kernel buffer not used).
-It includes the time to map the pages back into the memory space of kdb+ as we effectively restart the instance here without flushing the buffer cache or file system cache.
+The MB/sec that can be re-read when the data is already held by the kernel buffer cache (or filesystem cache, if kernel buffer not used).
+It includes the time to map the pages back into the memory space of kdb+ as we effectively restart the instance here without flushing the buffer cache or filesystem cache.

 ![Re-read from cache](img/media/image9.png)

-Shows if there are any unexpected glitches with the file-system caching subsystem.
+Shows if there are any unexpected glitches with the filesystem caching subsystem.
 This may not affect your product kdb+ code per-se, but may be of interest in your research.

 #### Streaming reads